 NURSING IN BAHRAIN

 Bahrain is a small cluster of islands, situated between the Qatar peninsula and the north-eastern coast of Kingdom of Saudi Arabia (KSA), to which it is connected by a 25 km causeway.
 A beautiful island in the Persian Gulf with its warm waters and sandy beaches providing you with a holiday destination on your doorstep.
 You can sail, dolphin watch, fish, scuba dive or kite surf.
 On land, there are gyms, horse riding stables and sports clubs including rugby, tennis, soccer, cricket, golf and basketball.
 From north to south, it is 48 kilometres long at its widest point in the north; it is 16 kilometres from east to west.
-The quality of life was rated among the top 5 in the world by the HSBC expat poll in 2014.
-Bahrain is a popular weekend destination for those working in the Eastern region of KSA with entry formalities usually taking no more than 60 minutes.
+Bahrain is regularly in the top 5 places, rated by expats, to live in the world.
+It is also a popular weekend destination for those working in the Eastern region of KSA with entry formalities usually taking no more than 60 minutes.

 One-year contract renewable